Sign In

 Pre-production:

 • The ADs Department.
-The 2nd AD prepares the call sheets and liaises with the Transport, Costume, and Hair/Makeup Departments to set call times for the next day's shot.
+The 2nd AD prepares the call sheets and liaises with the Transport, Costume and Hair/Makeup Departments to set call times for the next day's shot.
 They also prepare the sides, which are distributed each morning.

 • Stunt coordinator.
-The stunt team can be rehearsing with the actors through pre-production, especially if any fight scenes need to be choreographed.
+The stunt team can be rehearsing with the actors through pre-production, especially if any fight scenes that need to be choreographed.

 • Director of photography.
 The DoP is involved at different stages of pre-production.
 This can mean a visit a week to look at sets, locations, etc. Sometimes they are not present at all as they are working on another production.